Documentation

 Welcome to the OpenProblems documentation!

-This documentation provides an overview of the library and how to contribute to it.
-It is organized into several sections, including:
+This documentation provides an overview of the framework and how to contribute to it.
+It is organized into the following chapters:

-- Create a new task: How to create a new task.
+• Create a new task: A step-by-step process on how to crreate a new task.

 One simple but important way to contribute is to spread the word about the library by referencing it from your blog and articles, linking to it from your website, or starring it on GitHub to show that you use it.
 This not only helps us gain more visibility but also encourages others to try out the library and contribute to it.